Equipment appraisals for estate and probate

 Who orders it, and what makes it hold up

-Executors, estate attorneys and CPAs order these appraisals, and sometimes heirs who need an independent number.
-What makes the report defensible is an appraiser independent of the parties, working under USPAP, who establishes the assets reliably and documents the reasoning.
-We coordinate with counsel and accountants, prepare the file to withstand review, and do not quote a value before we have what the conclusion requires.
+Executors, estate attorneys and accountants order these appraisals, and sometimes an heir who wants an independent number.
+What makes the report defensible is an appraiser with no interest in the outcome, working under USPAP, who verifies the assets and documents the reasoning item by item.
+We coordinate with counsel and the estate's accountant, prepare the file to withstand review, and never quote a number sight-unseen.

 Common questions